Restoration in Progress Listing - fully restored the price will be £459.00 - photos show guitar before commencement of restoration.

 It comes in essentially original (but see further advice under "Condition" below regarding sourcing of original Harmony/Stella parts) and restored condition - an iconic Chicago made, 12 fret-to-the-body, parlor Blues Guitar - all solid Birch, ladder braced construction.
-Sometimes these guitars are mistakenly described as three-quarter size - there is a three-quarter size version of the Stella H929 model (one of which I have in the workshop at present) which is much smaller, this being the full size model with standard Stella dimensions:-

 The H928 model identification ink stamp inside is clearly readable, as is the date stamp of S-58, indicating that it was made in one of the 1958 production runs.